Tunnels of Gibraltar: 1956–68

 The final phase of tunnelling took place during the Cold War to meet a number of new military and civilian requirements.
 Storage facilities were constructed under the Rock to hold bulk fuel, and two more reservoirs were also constructed.
 Several more connecting tunnels were excavated to improve road access across the south of Gibraltar.
 The final tunnel, Molesend Way, was completed by 1967.
 Tunnelling ceased for good in April 1968 and the last Tunnelling Troop was disbanded and its members dispersed to other units.

-Sadly during the construction of this tunnel the last Royal Engineer to be killed digging tunnels in Gibraltar died during an accidental explosion.
+Unfortunately during the construction of this tunnel the last Royal Engineer to be killed digging tunnels in Gibraltar died during an accidental explosion.
 Bill Pointon was working with Harry Calligan on the tunnel face when they drilled into a pill of powder that had not been "fired" in the previous shift.
-Harry was badly injured and sadly, Bill died of his injuries.
+Calligan was badly injured but Pointon died of his injuries.
 When the tunnel was completed the Squadron, following a long established convention, wanted the tunnel named Pointon's Way.
 That was not accepted and the tunnel was instead named Molesend Way.